 General Caloric Needs

 Calories are the fuel your body runs on, but it can be tough to pinpoint the minimum amount of calories you need to for healthy circulation.
-The number of calories you need varies depending upon your sex, age and activity level, but, in general, sedentary women and the elderly should get about 1,600 calories per day, while older children, teens, active women and sedentary men should try to eat at least 2,200 calories per day.
-Very active women, pregnant women, teen boys and active men can eat up to 2,800 calories per day, but the focus should be on eating healthy balanced meals and not junk foods.
+The number of calories you need varies depending upon your sex, age and activity level, but, in general, sedentary women and older adults should get about 1,600 calories per day, while older children, teens, active women should try to eat at least 2,200 calories per day.
+Very active women, people who are pregnant, teen boys and active men can eat up to 2,800 calories per day, but the focus should be on eating healthy balanced meals.

 Sometimes, it's not eating too few total calories that leads to numbness in the extremities, as much as it is eating too few of the right calories.
 Vitamin B-12 deficiency can result from a poor diet during infancy, a vegetarian diet, or not getting adequate nutrition during pregnancy, according MedlinePlus, a division of the National Institutes of Health.
 The result is the development of vitamin b12 deficiency anemia, in which the body does not produce enough red blood cells to carry vital oxygen the extremities.